- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - The TWU Stroke Center-Dallas conducts cutting-edge research in neuropharmacologic therapy.
 Ongoing studies combine drugs with behavioral treatment to enhance the brain’s ability to recover from stroke.

-- TWU was awarded $3 million in grants from the U.S. Department of Health and Human Services' Health Resources and Services Administration (HRSA) to use for scholarships for undergraduate and graduate students pursuing a nursing degree.
-(2012)
+- TWU was awarded more than $700,000 in grants from the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA) to use for scholarships for undergraduate and graduate students pursuing a nursing degree.
+(2013)

-- TWU was awarded a $1.6 million grant from the U.S Department of Education’s National Professional Development Program in the Office of English Language Acquisition to improve the literacy and language skills of English language learners in rural north Texas schools.
-Project SMARTTTEL (Science and Mathematics for All: Rural Teacher raining through Technology for English Learners) is a five-year project designed to develop, implement and evaluate an online professional development program for math and science teachers.
+- Dr. Holly Hansen-Thomas (teacher education) is using a $1.6 million grant from the U.S Department of Education’s National Professional Development Program in the Office of English Language Acquisition to improve the literacy and language skills of English language learners in rural north Texas schools.
+Project SMARTTTEL (Science and Mathematics for All: Rural Teacher Training through Technology for English Learners) is a five-year project designed to develop, implement and evaluate an online professional development program for math and science teachers.
 (2012)

 - The TWU School of Library and Information Studies is one of 32 library organizations in the nation and one of four in Texas to receive a 2012 Laura Bush 21st Century Librarian Grant from the Institute of Museum and Library Services (IMLS).
 TWU received a $469,999 grant from the IMLS.
 The university and its partners – the Texas Library Association (TLA) and the Dallas Public Library – are providing $273,037 in in-kind services for a total of $743,036 to establish the Literacy Matters: Educating Librarians to Serve Families with Young Children project.
+Dr. Ling Hwey Jeng and Dr. Maria Cahill are co-principal investigators for the project.
 (2012)

 - TWU is one of only two universities in the nation to receive a National Institutes of Health (NIH) Biomedical/Biobehavioral Research Administration Development (BRAD) grant.
 The $452,532 grant will be distributed over five years and will be used to develop and support a new Office of Research and Sponsored Programs at the TWU T. Boone Pickens Institute of Health Sciences-Dallas Center.
 (2012)